 In March 1991, YuzhTeploEnergoMontazh State Union Construction & Installation Trust was transformed through corporatisation into PivdenTeploEnergoMontazh joint stock company (Yuzhteploeneromontazh is a Russian spelling of the company name, under which it was widely-known during the Soviet time and that originated the company abbreviated name "UTEM”, commonly used up to now).

 In March 2009, a legal form of the company was changed into the PivdenTeploEnergoMontazh public joint-stock company.
+In November 2017 legal form of the company was changed to Private Joint Stock Company “Pivdenteploenergomontazh”.

 Through its evolution the history of the company has been inseparably linked with the history of energy development of Ukraine.